yachzh/beyondLDA2/README.md

 # beyondLDA2
 ---------------

-A Python application created to execute LDA+U and G0W0 calculations using the Atomic Simulation Environment (ASE) and GPAW, targeting the simulation of extended molecular materials with magnetic centers like Mn, Fe, Co, and Ni.
+A Python application created to perform LDA+U and G0W0 computations utilizing Atomic Simulation Environment (ASE) and GPAW.
+It is designed to facilitate the simulation of extended molecular materials with magnetic centers, specifically those incorporating elements such as Mn, Fe, Co, and Ni.

 - Total electronic energy
 - Global optimization of atomic structures